Stellar Dirac

 J∙s,

-the mass and radius of the neutron star, Cs is the characteristic speed
+where Ms and Rs are the mass and radius of the neutron star, Cs is the characteristic

-of the particles in the neutron star.
+speed of particles in the neutron star.

 b) The